2019 PAN AMERICAN GAMES

 July 26 – Aug.
 11, 2019

-The XVIII Pan American Games will take place July 26 through Aug.
-11, 2019, in Lima Peru.
+The XVIII Pan American Games are taking place July 26 through Aug.
+11, 2019, in Lima, Peru.

-Bowling is among the 39 sports and 62 disciplines that will be contested at the 2019 Pan American Games and is considered the most important event in the four-year cycle of the Team USA bowling program.
-USBC Team USA will determine the staff and athlete representatives for the games based on a process approved by the United States Olympic Committee (USOC).
+Bowling is among the 39 sports and 62 disciplines being contested at the 2019 Pan American Games, which is considered the most important event in the four-year cycle of the Team USA bowling program.
+USBC determined the staff and athlete representatives for the games based on a process approved by the United States Olympic & Paralympic Committee (USOPC).

-The USOC has approved the procedures established by USBC Team USA to determine the staff and the team members who will represent the United States in the bowling competition at the 2019 Pan American Games.
+The USOPC has approved the procedures established by USBC to determine the staff and the team members who are representing the United States in the bowling competition at the 2019 Pan American Games.